What is History?

 This unit helps students understand the context of our modern freedoms as a society, which we all share.

-- What were the Crusades?
+- What caused the First Crusade?

 a journey to a place of religious importance in order to be forgiven for a sin.